Thematic Areas: Inclusion and Youth | Digital Transformation | Private Sector Engagement | SDGs and Greening TVET

 BACKGROUND: The framework is positioned within national education goals and action plans (including the National Development Plan and the Department of Basic Education's goals), specifically to improve the professionalism, teaching skills, subject knowledge and computer literacy of teachers throughout their careers.

-SUMMARY: The South African Professional Development Framework for Digital Learning establishes a professional development guideline for digital competencies in teaching and learning.
+The South African Professional Development Framework for Digital Learning establishes a professional development guideline for digital competencies in teaching and learning.
 It focuses on delivering the technological, pedagogical and content knowledge among educators for them to be competent in modelling these knowledge areas into the learning activities.
-The framework takes a holistic approach to teachers utilising digital technology for: - professional growth activities - Activities with a curriculum focus (to integrate digital tools and resources) - Leadership in planning and implementing digital learning 13 competencies are listed within these areas with indicators based on knowledge, skills and attitudes.
-The resource is supplemented with an online self-assessment tool for teachers to understand their perceived digital learning competence, allowing educational administrative personnel to estimate the professional development needs.
+The framework takes a holistic approach to teachers utilising digital technology for:

-ADDITIONAL INFORMATION: The framework emphasises the use of digital tools to be a more effective pedagogue as well as to enhance the learning process and learner outcomes.
+ADDITIONAL INFORMATION: The framework emphasises the use of digital tools to become a more effective pedagogue as well as to enhance the learning process and learner outcomes.

 TARGET GROUP(S): Teachers/trainers